Rumpelstiltskin

 Part 1: The Miller and His Daughter

-Once upon a time there was a miller who lived with his daughter.
-This miller was the sort of fellow who would do whatever it took to get others to admire him.
-What was most important to him was getting a response of “oow!” or “ahh!” from a crowd.
-What he actually SAID was not as important.
+ONCE UPON A TIME there was a miller who lived with his daughter.
+He was the sort of fellow who would do whatever it took to get others to pay attention and admire him.
+What was best was getting a response of “oow!” or “ahh!” from a crowd.
+What he actually SAID wasn't as important.

-One day the King of the land was riding through the miler’s village on his way to a hunting trip.
-It so happens the miller was holding a crowd spellbound by telling them secrets of good health and fortune.
+One day the King happened to be riding through the miler’s village on his way to a hunting trip.
+At the time the miller was holding a crowd spellbound by telling them the secrets of good health and fortune.
 The King saw the crowd and bellowed out, “What’s going on?”

-The miller stepped forward.
-He thought, “This is my chance.
-If I can impress the King, everyone will look up to me forever.
-“Your Majesty,” the miller said, bowing, “I was simply telling folks some of my secrets to wealth and fortune.”
+The miller thought, “This is my big chance!
+If I can impress the King by saying something clever, everyone will always look up to me.
+“Your Majesty,” the miller stepped forward and bowed.
+“I was simply telling folks my secrets to wealth and fortune.”

-“What secrets of wealth and fortune do you know about?” said the King, looking at the miller’s worn work clothes.
-Every time he moved, clouds of flour puffed up around him.
+“What do you know about wealth and fortune?” scoffed the King, noticing his worn work clothes.
+Every time the miller moved, clouds of flour puffed up around him.

-"This is my chance.
-If I can impress the King, everyone will look up to me forever."
+"This is my big chance!
+If I can impress the King by saying something clever, everyone will always look up to me."

 The King was not convinced.

-“You say your daughter can spin straw into gold?” said the King.
+“You say your daughter can spin straw into gold?” said the King, changing his tone.
 “Why, this young woman must come to my palace, tonight!”

-“Uh, Your Majesty, what I meant was—” the miller said quickly.
+“Uh, Your Majesty, what I meant was in a manner of speaking—” the miller added quickly.

 “Silence!” said the King, who was no longer listening.
-“Bring her over tonight, I command it!”
+“Bring your daughter over tonight, I command it!”

-The miller wished he had not told the King such a thing.
+The miller wished he could take it back.
 Now it was too late.

-When the miller told his daughter what he had told the King about her, she was distraught, as you can imagine.
-"Father, why did you say said such a thing to the King?"
-Still, she had not choice but to go to the King's palace.
+When the miller shared with his daughter what he had told the King about her, she was as distraught as you can imagine.
+"Father, why did you say said such a thing to the King?" she wailed.
+Still, she had not choice but to go to the King's palace as commanded.

-At the palace door, the miller’s daughter was immediately whisked inside.
-She was led to a small room.
-Inside was a spinning wheel in the middle of the room, an empty basket on one side, and a bale of straw on the other.
+At the palace door, the miller’s daughter was immediately whisked inside and led to a small room.
+Inside the room was a spinning wheel, an empty basket, and a bale of straw.
 The King entered.
-He pointed to the bale of straw and boomed, “By morning, I expect to find THIS bale of straw spun into balls of gold thread into THIS basket.
-If this is not done, off with your head!
-I don’t appreciate being made a fool of by a miller!”
+He pointed to the straw and boomed, “By morning, I expect THIS bale of straw will be spun into balls of gold thread in THIS basket.
+If you do not do this, off with your head!
+I don’t appreciate being made a fool of by a mere miller!”

 Just then, an odd little man stood before her.
 "Did I hear, 'no one'?" said he.

-“Never mind that!” said the imp.
-“What matters is I can save your life.
+“Never mind that,” said the imp.
+“What matters is that I can save your life.
 If you make it worth my while, that is.”

 She wondered if she should trust this stranger who appeared out of thin air and claimed to do the impossible.
 But then again, what choice did she have?
 "Very well, “ she said.
 “What is your price?”